The digital world is constantly changing, and cybersecurity has become a main concern for individuals, businesses and governments alike.

 - Ensure that sensitive data is not stored in locations that can be easily accessed.

 These are just the basics.
 Businesses must extend these practices much further to maximise their cybersecurity, as experienced hackers will find any weaknesses that may exist.
 With the advancement of technology, security risks are now increasing in business computers and across homes.
 There are now many physical systems that can be hacked, including:

 - Airlines systems

 - Automated systems such as traffic lights in a busy city

-The Internet of Things (IoT), also brings new challenges for cyber security.
-With more and more reliance on these systems, cybersecurity has never been more critical.
-New regulations, such as the GDPR, is adding further complications to cybersecurity.
+The Internet of Things (IoT), also brings new challenges for cybersecurity.
+With more reliance on these systems, cybersecurity has never been more critical.
+New regulations, such as the General Data Protection Regulation (GDPR), are adding further complications to cybersecurity.
 The GDPR, for example, has a clear security policy, with large GDPR fines for non-compliance.
-With cyber attacks becoming more frequent and destructive, resulting in potentially huge financial losses for businesses as well as their credibility, businesses are looking to experience cyber security professionals to ensure their organisations are fully protected.
+With cyber-attacks becoming more frequent and destructive, resulting in potentially huge financial losses for businesses as well as credibility issues, businesses are looking towards experienced cybersecurity professionals to ensure their organisations are fully protected.